Location

 Program Description

-This 3+ week-long program in London, UK allows students to explore and experience one of the world’s greatest cities while completing two General Education classes (covering clusters 2 and 3).
+This 3 1/2 week-long program in London, UK offers students a unique opportunity to explore and experience one of the world’s greatest cities while completing two General Education classes.
 These classes share a common objective: exploring the way that the Age of Enlightenment (ca. 1660-1818) radically changed the way people think about their world—specifically, how a new, profound adherence to science and reason shaped how people thought about politics, religion, law and justice, economics, race and gender, the arts, and medicine.

-We will meet as a class several times during the spring term, prior to departure for London, and students will complete some of their coursework at JMU prior to the end of the spring semester.
-Other work (including worksheets to be completed during our various site visits) will be completed whilst in London.
+We will meet as a class several times during the spring 2025 term, prior to departure for London.
+We use these meetings to get to know one another, to answer questions about the program and London, etc. Students are also required to complete some of their coursework (for both program courses) during the spring term (typically, starting around Spring Break).
+Other work (including worksheets to be completed during our various site visits in London) will be completed whilst in London.

-Our hotel provides a hot (or cold, your choice) breakfast daily, and students are provided a weekly stipend for other meals.
+Our hotel provides a hot (or cold, your choice) breakfast every morning, and students are provided a weekly stipend for other meals.
 Collectively we will enjoy at least three meals together—an opening dinner, a closing dinner, and afternoon tea.

 Location Description

-We will spend 3+ weeks in the world’s greatest city—London, UK!
-We’ll lodge in a family-owned and run hotel in Bloomsbury, just a few minutes' walk from the British Museum and within easy walking distance of Covent Garden and Soho—popular shopping and nightlife areas.
+We will spend 3 1/2 weeks in the world’s greatest city—London, UK!
+We’ll lodge in a family-owned and run hotel on Gower St., in Bloomsbury, just a few minutes' walk from the British Museum and within easy walking distance of Covent Garden and Soho—popular shopping and nightlife areas.
 The hotel is also close to two different Tube lines (the Northern and Piccadilly lines) on the London Underground, so getting around the city is easy.
+The hotel is near a plethora of restaurants and coffee shops, so dining options are virtually unlimited.
 A month-long Underground card will be provided to all program participants, so students will be able to take the Tube as often as they like.

 Director